rec/rec/resume.md

 The founder created a good demo, and then raised money through crowdfunding and Reddit.
 I came in some months after that, first as a consultant and then as CTO.

-As the only full-time programmer I had my hands in everything, but here are the bits I wrote all of (Python, PostgreSQL, SqlAlchemy):
+As the CTO I had my hands in everything, but here are the bits I wrote all of (Python, PostgreSQL, SqlAlchemy):

-* A _parts crawler_ over two dozen disparate websites totalling almost a million parts, carefully rate-limited, first directly, then proxied, finally using ScraperAPI's fancy new asynchronous proxy, with a _searchable HTTP cache_ in PostgreSQL.
+* A _parts crawler_ over two dozen disparate websites totalling almost a million parts, carefully rate-limited, first harvested directly, then proxied, finally using ScraperAPI's fancy new asynchronous proxy.

+* A PostgreSQL _parts database_ with key information from each parts page: I wrote a small database quickly, and then four months later, I rewrote it entirely.

-* A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup stream; and on top of that, a _data resource management system_, for convenient replication of resources, and projects containing multiple, reproducible resources, including databases, directories and sharded files.
+* A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup stream; and on top of that, a _data resource management system_, for convenient replication of resources, and projects containing multiple, reproducible resources, including PostgreSLQ databases, directories and sharded files.

 * A neat little proprietary _memory-mapped index_ for direct searching and retrieval, and [Whoosh](https://whoosh.readthedocs.io/en/latest/) for text